Qadeer572/i233059_heavens-above/docs/index.rst

-.. heavne documentation master file, created by sphinx-quickstart on Sun Oct 26 18:38:51 2025.
+.. heaven documentation master file, created by sphinx-quickstart on Sun Oct 26 18:42:18 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-heavne documentation
+heaven documentation
 ====================

 Add your content using ``reStructuredText`` syntax.
 See the